Ntrakiyski/friends-stream-z1dz/README.md

-# Friends Stream - Simple Video Messaging MVP
+# Friends Stream - Simple Video Messaging MVPз

 A lightweight, real-time video messaging web application for a small group of friends (Chris, Nick, and Angel) to share live video messages with each other.